-Other employment conditions Severance pay etc.
+Other employment conditions

-severance pay etc.
+Severance pay etc.

 For the Group Management Team including the President, a mutual period of notice of six months applies and a maximum severance payment of 18 months' fixed salary is payable if the Company terminates the employment contract.
 The Group Management Team severance pay will be reduced by a maximum of 50 percent of any income received from another employer or assignment.